Triose-lcy/interview_questions/tree/leetcode96_unique_binary_search_trees.md

 A straightforward solution is resursively enumerate all scenarios and count them.
 But it will be TLE for sure (just like Unique BST II).

-Another faster but also intuitive solution is also recursion.
+Another faster but intuitive solution is recursion.
 Suppose we have a resursive method called `int numTrees_(int s, int cur, int e) { // [s, e] inclusive.` which returns the count of different BST in range [s, e] inclusive, with root value = cur.
 So the implementation would be like this:

 ```C++
 class Solution {